You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 And these figures don’t even factor in property taxes, homeowner’s insurance, and private mortgage insurance (if you make a down payment that’s less than 20 percent).

 The good news is you can always refinance the loan at a later date when your credit score and financial situation improves.

 Consider an FHA Loan

-An FHA Loan is a great option for anyone with less-than-ideal credit.
+An FHA Loan is a great option for anyone who wants to buy a house with bad credit.
 These loans are issued by private lenders but the loan is guaranteed by the Federal Housing Administration.
 This guarantee protects the lender from borrowers that eventually default on their mortgage.

 - You need a minimum credit score of 580.

 - You must have proof of a stable monthly income.

 - If your credit score is 580 or higher, you’ll need a minimum downpayment of at least 3.5%.

 - If your credit score is 500 or higher you’ll need a minimum downpayment of at least 10%.

 - The home you’re purchasing must be your primary residence.